 Gowing’s Swamp and its trails lie at the heart of a larger public- private trail network in the Concord’s East Quarter.
 This network includes walking access from Gowing’s Swamp, southeast along an historic “ancient way” to the National Park trailhead at Meriam Corner, east to the new town trail/farm access road being developed around the new East Quarter Farm Community Garden, north across Rte.
 62 to Great Meadows NWR and the Concord River, northwest along the old RR bed (now part of the Bay Circuit Trail) to Sleepy Hollow Cemetery and various trails north and south from the town center, and west along Revolutionary Ridge to Moses’ Pond.

 SVT owns the eastern third of this wetlands complex, including a majority of the floating bog.
 The central portion is owned by the Meriam Close PRD Trust and is overseen by Concord’s Conservation Restriction Stewardship Committee.
-A portion of the western and northwestern shoreline, a small NW corner of the swamp, and an isolated vernal pool are currently under private ownership.
+Concord Land Trust purchased the northwestern section of the swamp from a private owner in 2011 and the entire swamp is now permanently conserved.
 Future SVT plans for trail maintenance and improvements will be discussed and coordinated with all landowners.

 With funding from the Concord-Carlisle Community Chest

 and local residents, SVT contracted with Cherrie Corey to prepare a botanical inventory and historical review of Gowing’s Swamp in Concord.
 Cherrie surveyed and documented the plant communities in and adjacent to Gowing’s Swamp in order to provide a list of vascular and associated non-vascular plants species to inform stewardship planning and management priorities.
 This project provides SVT with the foundation for a long-range plan for Gowing’s Swamp that will guide protection planning, land management decisions, and educational programming.